CodeConstruct/mctp/docs/mctpd.md

 Removes the MCTP endpoint from `mctpd`, and deletes routes and neighbour entries.

 ### MCTP bridge interface: `au.com.codeconstruct.MCTP.Bridge1` interface

-For any endpoint which also happens to be an MCTP Bridge, if dynamic eid is assgined to it via d-bus method `.AssignEndpoint`, such endpoint's pool allocation details would be reflected into `au.com.codeconstruct.MCTP.Bridge1` interface of bridge's endpoint object.
+MCTP endpoints that are set up as a bridge device (and therefore have an EID pool allocated to them, for downstream devices) also carry the `MCTP.Bridge1` interface.
+This provides details of the allocated EID pool, via two properties:

+### `.PoolStart`: `y`

+A constant property representing the first EID in the contiguous range allocated for downstream endpoints.

 ### `.PoolEnd`: `y`

-A constant property representing last EID in the contiguous range allocated for downstream endpoints.
+A constant property representing the last EID in the contiguous range allocated for downstream endpoints.

-### `.PoolStart`: `y`

-A constant property representing first EID in the contiguous range allocated for downstream endpoints.

 ## Configuration